samhinshaw/get_fit/data/move-exercises-to-database.md

 }
 ```

-For addition to the database, we'll have to change this in a similar to the exercise icons:
+For addition to the database, we'll have to change this in a similar to the exercise icons.

 ```json
 {